 Tendertales Web Site

-Argonne 51k Argonne (AS-10) at anchor, circa 1930s.
+Argonne 51k USS Argonne (AS-10) at anchor, circa 1930s.
 Note that she has an apparent rangefinder over the bridge even though she carries no armament.

 US Navy photo # NH 67497 from the collections of the US Naval Historical Center, courtesy of Donald M. McPherson, 1969.